 All-Purpose Blessing (clergy): God, whose word suffices to make all things holy, pour out your blessing + on this object (these objects); and grant that anyone who uses it (them) with grateful heart and in keeping with your law and will, may receive from you, its (their) Maker, health in body and protection of soul by calling on your holy name; through Christ our Lord.

 Blessing of Holy Water Outside Mass (clergy): In the name of the Father, and of the Son, and of the Holy Spirit.
+Amen.
 May God, who through water and the Holy Spirit has given us a new birth in Christ, be with you all.
 And with your spirit.
 The blessing of this water reminds us of Christ, the living water, and of the sacrament of baptism, in which we were born of water and the Holy Spirit.
 Whenever, therefore, we are sprinkled with this holy water or use it in blessing ourselves on entering the church or at home, we thank God for his priceless gift to us and we ask for his help to keep us faithful to the sacrament we have received in faith.
 Brothers and sisters, listen to the words of the holy gospel according to John (7:37-39) On the last and greatest day of the feast, Jesus stood up and exclaimed, “Let anyone who thirsts come to me and drink.
 Whoever believes in me, as scripture says: ‘Rivers of living water will flow from within him.’”
 He said this in reference to the Spirit that those who came to believe in him were to receive.
 There was, of course, no Spirit yet, because Jesus had not yet been glorified.

-may be renewed in body and spirit and may make a pure offering of their service to you.
+Let us pray.
+Lord, holy Father, look kindly on your children, redeemed by your Son and born to a new life by water and the Holy Spirit.
+Grant that those who are sprinkled with this + water may be renewed in body and spirit and may make a pure offering of their service to you.
 We ask this through Christ our Lord.
 Amen.
 Let this water call to mind our baptism into Christ, who has redeemed us by his death and resurrection.
 Amen.

 Rite of Anointing (priests): The grace and peace of God our Father and the Lord Jesus Christ be with you.
 R. And with your spirit.
 Lord God, you have said to us through your apostle James: “Are there people sick among you?
 Let them send for the priests of the Church, and let the priests pray over them, anointing them with oil in the name of the Lord.
 The prayer of faith will save the sick persons, and the Lord will raise them up.
 If they have committed any sins, their sins will be forgiven them.”